harshit6966/harshit6966/README.md

 <br />

-Hi, I'm [Harshit Kumar](https://harshit6966.github.io/personal-portfolio/), a focused individual working on the Salesforce platform from the last 1 year.
+Hi, I'm [Harshit Kumar](https://harshit6966.github.io/personal-portfolio/), a focused individual working on the Salesforce platform from the last 1.5 year.
 Experience working and developing using the Salesforce platform.
-Having working knowledge of Apex, Java, SOQL, SQL, HTML, CSS, JavaScript, LWC, Visualforce, Angular, Spring Boot.
+Having working knowledge of Apex, Java, SOQL, SQL, HTML, CSS, JavaScript, LWC, Visualforce.

 - 💼 Any freelance work?
 Do reach out at [email](mailto:harshit6966@gmail.com) :)
 - 💬 Ask me about anything, I would be more than happy to help;